KennthShang/PhaBOX/README.md

 Please download this local version for large-scale sequencing data and use more threads to speed up the program.

+**If you like our tool, please give us a star on GitHub.
+This will provide power for our ongoing maintenance, thanks！**

 <a name="news"></a>
 ## ⌛️&nbsp; News